NMashalov/PyVisGraph/README.md

         ('Data','.csv'),
         ('Model','.pkl'),
     ]
-    # first element in tuple names field in UI
+    # first element in tuple defines connection name in UI
     # second defines type
     # note that type should be equal to connect node
     OUTPUTS : ClassVar = [
-        ('Score','csv',)
+        ('Score','.csv',)
     ]
-    # all fields will be visualized as widgets
+    # all fields will be visualized as interactive
-    # for fast modification
+    # widgets for fast modification
     # You can easily add comment to field by
-    # description argument in field
+    # description argument
-    threshold: int = Field(description='Score cut off.
+    threshold: int = Field(description='Score cut-off.
 Below no credit :(')
 ```

 Upload can be performed in several convenient way.